adonisjs/v6-docs/content/docs/digging_deeper/inertia.md

 Please first read the [official documentation](https://inertiajs.com/partial-reloads) to understand what partial reloads are and how they work.

-About lazy data evaluation, here how it works in AdonisJS :
+About lazy data evaluation, here is how it works in AdonisJS :

 ```ts
 export default class UsersController {